didiowen/notes-not-scandal/docs/posts/bacteremia-ie.md

 - Transthoracic echocardiography (TTE)/transesophageal echocardiography (TEE) if concern for endocarditis (see IE section)
 - **TTE** and **urgent ophthalmology** evaluation if yeast is growing in blood culture

+### Staphylococcus aureus bacteremia [@Minter2023ContemporaryManagement]

+Uncomplicated:
+- Exclusion of endocarditis
+- No implanted prostheses
+- Negative follow-up cultures at 2–4 d
+- Defervescence within 72 h of antibiotics
+- No evidence of metastatic sites of infection
 ![SA-1](../assets/5ed49349e45f76357b5a4958d24356be_MD5.jpeg)
 ![SA-2](../assets/f88b89c95332b2396d6d8bce14b2bb60_MD5.jpeg)
+**Proposed algorithm for the evaluation and management of SAB.**
+All patients should undergo a standardized minimum evaluation[^a] (thorough history and examination, repeat blood cultures, and TTE) that serves to stratify risk of metastatic foci.
+In those determined to have low-risk SAB (see below), additional workup can potentially be deferred.
+In those with indeterminant or high-risk SAB, additional evaluation[^b] (guided by the patient’s clinical features) is recommended.
+Classification of patients as having SAB with or without metastatic foci assists in guiding treatment decisions, which should include antibiotics, source control, and (when applicable) substance-use treatment. †Low-risk SAB: no predisposing host factors, negative TTE; blood cultures clear in <48 hours, bacteremia is hospital-acquired; no persistent fever, timely antibiotic start, and no clinical signs of metastatic infection. ‡High-risk SAB: risk factors and/or suspicion for IE; clinical signs of metastatic infection, implanted prostheses, history of IDU and/or IE; blood cultures are positive >48 hours of therapy, delayed start in antibiotics, persistent fever. ††Indeterminant-risk SAB: not meeting criteria for low- or high-risk SAB.
+Abbreviations: CIED, cardiac implantable electronic device; CT, computed tomography; MRI, magnetic resonance imaging; MRSA, methicillin-resistant Staphylococcus aureus; MSSA, methicillin-sensitive Staphylococcus aureus; OUD, opioid use disorder; PET/CT, positron emission tomography/computed tomography; SAB, Staphylococcus aureus bacteremia; SUD, substance-use disorder; TEE, transesophageal echocardiogram; TTE, transthoracic echocardiogram.

 ## Treatment (CID 2009;49:1; JAMA 2020;323:2160)